-The rolling barbell chest fly is an advanced workout that requires good balance, strength, and grip to do it effectively.
+The rolling barbell chest fly is an advanced exercise that requires good balance, strength, and grip to do it effectively.

-It engages your pecs when you roll the bars toward each other.
+It provides decent stretches to your pectoral muscles and highly activates them when you roll the bars toward each other.

 - Grip the bar (instead of placing your palms on the floor) and get into the “up” position of a standard push-up.

-- Roll the barbells out to your sides until your arms are open, but elbows slightly bend.
+- Roll the barbells out to your sides until your arms are pecs are stretched out.